codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   max-width="60%"
   %}

-* Manage workflow executions
+* Workflow executions
-  Once you decide on the workflow of interest, drill down on the workflow to:
+  Select a workflow to take actions on it, in the context of the pipeline from which it was submitted, or
   * Analyze each step in the workflow, including steps related to the events that triggered the pipeline.
   * Troubleshoot failed steps through real-time logs for ongoing workflows, and archived logs for completed workflows
   * Manage workflows, based on the current status; suspend, stop, terminate ongoing workflows, and retry, resubmit, or delete completed workflows.